innoq/polymer-scs/README.md

 * scs-sys1/2/3: Simulated systems 1,2 and 3
 * scs-dashboard: Simple entry system

+Dashboard links to System 1 and 2.
+System 2 links to System 3.

-Since there is no DNS, systems are separated by ports
+Since there is no DNS, systems are separated by ports:

 * 89 -> asset server
 * 80 -> Dashboard